kanaria69/Mainecoco/README.md

-## Why do wizards clean their teeth three times a day?
-To prevent bat breath!
+## Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.